Re-Establishing Healthy Routines and Habits in the New Normal

 - Start the day with a bowl of fresh fruit, plain yoghurt, and muesli.

-- Snack on nuts and dried fruit instead of biscuits, chocolate bars, or crisps.
+- Snack on nuts and dried fruit instead of biscuits, chocolate, or crisps.

 - Replace dessert with fruit.